-This project will consider how negotiations and initiatives to advance national reconciliation in Afghanistan have shaped the political settlement.
+Afghanistan is a major site of military, foreign policy and aid intervention for the UK, among other countries.
+This project considers how negotiations and initiatives to advance national reconciliation in Afghanistan have shaped the political settlement.
 Afghanistan’s political settlement today reflects contrasting priorities and perspectives of different types of actors, including customary institutions, recently established civil society organisations, the Afghan state, the International Security Assistance Force (ISAF), international aid agencies, and insurgent and criminal networks.
-It has a large rural population, with traditional forms of governance, a new elite of self-appointed warlords and local militias.
-These new power brokers have eroded the authority of jirgas to administer disputes.
-Afghanistan has also seen shifting international responses over time, as to which elites should be bargained with (the process in the early 1990s focused on the Taliban while the recent process excluded them).
-It has also been a major site of military, foreign policy and aid intervention for the UK, among other countries.
+It has a large rural population with traditional forms of governance.
+This has resulted in a new elite of self-appointed warlords and local militias, and these new power brokers have eroded the authority of jirgas in administering disputes.
+Afghanistan has also seen shifting international responses over time as to which elites should be bargained with (the process in the early 1990s focused on the Taliban, while the recent process excluded them).

-The project is important to understanding how international and external actors in practice attempt transformation.
-Afghanistan is an important case study to understanding the relationship between international conflict, internal conflict, and legal regimes and division which shaped post-conflict interventions; how a range of multi-departmental military, development and foreign policy responses interact to affect political settlements; and because gender equality has been both used as a justification for military intervention, and a key international focus for reconstruction.
+Afghanistan is an important case study in understanding the relationship between the international conflict, internal conflict, legal regimes and division which shaped post-conflict interventions.
+It demonstrates how a range of multi-departmental military, development and foreign policy responses interact to affect political settlements.
+Moreover, gender equality has been both used as a justification for military intervention, and as a key international focus for reconstruction.
+The project is also important to understanding how international and external actors attempt transformation in practice

 Jonathan Cohen, Zahbia Yousuf, and Alexander Ramsbottom (Conciliation Resources)

 - Adhikari, M. (2018).
 India in South Asia: Interaction with Liberal Peacebuilding Projects.
 India Quarterly: A Journal of international Affairs, (Online 1 April 2018).